steffichoi/e-cal/README.md

 - view account details when user icon in drawer navigator is clicked on

 !!!
 IMPORTANT !!!
-- set up database in the cloud !!!
+- set up database in the cloud/server !!!

 PART 2 stuff to do when done with basic functionalities
 - incorporation of scheduler project